wordswords/vWorkbench/README.md

 ## Overview

-This setup includes a variety of tools and configurations tailored for efficient development, such as a customized VIM setup, ZSH with Powerlevel10k, and the Alacritty terminal emulator.
+This setup includes a variety of tools and configurations tailored for efficient development, such as a customized VIM setup, ZSH with Powerlevel10k, tmux, and the Alacritty terminal emulator.
 It integrates various productivity tools and shortcuts to optimize your workflow.

 ## Features